ltakouay18/Spam_SMS_Filter/README.md

 # Spam_SMS_Filter
-Project: Building a Spam Filter with Naive Bayes Algorithm
+**Project:** Building a Spam Filter with Naive Bayes Algorithm

-We are building a Naive Bayes Algorithm, derived from probability's Bayes theorem to train a dataset of existing sms messages that were classified by humans as 'spam' or 'ham' (Non-Spam).
+In this project I am implementing a Naive Bayes Algorithm, derived from probability's Bayes theorem to train a dataset of existing sms messages that were classified by humans as 'spam' or 'ham' (Non-Spam).
 Below is an illustration of the existing dataset and what we want our final training dataset to look like.

 ![image](https://github.com/ltakouay18/Spam_SMS_Filter/assets/129616564/65e2ded7-091d-4be8-9c34-0a63d5dd1447)

 With Naive Bayes Algorithm we can answer two probability questions:

 1. Probability of a New Message being a Spam given its content ($w_{1}$, $w_{2}$,..., $w_{n}$).
 2. Probability of a New Message being a ham (non-spam) given its content ($w_{1}$, $w_{2}$,..., $w_{n}$).